 The capacity for being able to work in a team is hugely important so that we can effectively relay information and get engagement with basic guiding principles.
 These include international standards set forth by organizations such as API, MODU, BS & HSE (UK), OSHA, NORSOK, IMO ISM, and ISO.
 These guidelines put forth approved best practice recommendations, depending on what region we work in and the registered origin of our company.

-Leaders must have the ability to cascade lessons learned from the field, not only locally or regionally, but also from worldwide events, to all levels of the operating organization vertically and laterally, in order to prevent the re-cycling of incidents.
+Leaders must have the ability to cascade lessons learned from the field, not only locally or regionally, but also from worldwide events to all levels of the operating organization vertically and laterally, to prevent the re-cycling of incidents.

-Worldwide coverage of accidents such as those at Macondo and Montara are only the final result in a series of escalating smaller events which ultimately caused the final well integrity failure.
+Worldwide coverage of accidents such as those at Macondo and Montara is only the final result in a series of escalating smaller events which ultimately caused the eventual well integrity failure.